In U.S. meningitis scare, states face huge task of tracking drugs

+* Aurora and Radient Technologies announce positive results from research joint venture Source text for Eikon: Further company coverage:

-MINNEAPOLIS/NASHVILLE, Tennessee Confronted with a growing meningitis scare, states are coming under enormous pressure to meet federal requests that they contact more than 1,000 hospitals and clinics that received any injectable drugs from the company at the center of the deadly outbreak.
+MINNEAPOLIS/NASHVILLE, Tenn.
+Oct 19 Confronted with a growing meningitis scare, states are coming under enormous pressure to meet federal requests that they contact more than 1,000 hospitals and clinics that received any injectable drugs from the company at the center of the deadly outbreak.

 For weeks authorities have been attempting to track down and recall the original three lots of a single steroid compound produced by the New England Compounding Center and linked to the meningitis outbreak.
 Those lots were shipped to 23 states and 76 facilities.